aleshaleksey/fansys23/02-base-rules.md

 ___
 ### Initiative

 FanSys, like most TTRPG systems, is turn based, which means that all characters act one at a time.
-The order in which they act, in sensitive situations, such as combat, is determined by an "initiative roll".
+In sensitive situations, such as combat, the order in which they act in is determined by an "initiative roll".
 This is a *roll* with an "Initiative Bonus", which represents how quick a character is to act and react.
 The "Initiative Bonus" is determined as follows:

 **Initiative Bonus** = [DEX]/2 + [INT]/2